ExitValue.ai

 What Is Your Warehousing Business Worth?

-Traditional storage trades at 5-9x EBITDA.
+Traditional storage trades at platform-tier earnings multiples.
 Cold storage and specialty operations command 8-12x.
 Tech-enabled fulfillment can clear 10-15x.
 Find out where your business sits.

 Traditional Storage